1924 Los Angeles pneumonic plague outbreak: Treatment

 The plague can be treated with a therapeutic antiserum, a treatment first initiated in 1896 by Alexandre Yersin, a bacteriologist, physician, and co-discoverer of Yersinia pestis as the causative bacterium of the plague.
+The antiserum was first tested on 23 Chinese patients in 1896 in Hong Kong, which resulted in a mortality rate of 9%.
 The efficacy of antiserum is disputed but it is generally accepted to be successful in mitigating negative effects of the plague: the mortality rates for antiserum-treated patients was 35%, as opposed to 82% for untreated patients.
+The antiserum was replaced by sulphonamides in the 1930s and then by streptomycin beginning in 1947.
+However, gentamicin, tetracycline, and chloramphenicol are also effective.

 In the 1924 Los Angeles outbreak, the serum was only successfully used on two patients, Mary Costello and Raul Samarano, remaining largely unused.
 At the time, it was only produced by H.K.
 Mulford Company laboratories in Philadelphia, Pennsylvania, but was quickly flown the 3,141-mile route via car to Mineola, New York then flown on air mail to Los Angeles via San Francisco.

+A vaccine to the plague was first developed in 1897 by Waldemar Haffkine who demonstrated that a heat-killed culture of Y. pestis protected rabbits from infection and was later tested in humans in India.
+This resulted in an observation of both reduced incidence and mortality in individuals who were immunized.
+In 1931, Georges Girard and Jean Robic developed a live attenuated vaccine from a strain from Madagascar called EV.
+However, by the end of the 20th century, vaccines were rarely used outside of Russia due to the prominent side affects and reactions.
+There is currently not a safe or effective vaccine against the plague for human use despite considerable progress made in the development of one.